quantego/clp-java/README.md

 See the [javadoc](http://quantego.github.io/clp-java) for a full class reference.

 ## Author
-Nils Löhndorf, WU Vienna University of Business and Econonomics, Austria
+Nils Löhndorf, WU Vienna University of Business and Economics, Austria